Sales Tax Law

 California currently has the highest state sales tax in the country, at 7.25 percent.
 However, many localities may charge a higher local sales tax than this, varying from one percent to as high as ten percent.

 What Can Be Subject to a Sales Tax?

 Not all goods and services are taxed by sales taxes.
 Additionally, not all types of transfers of goods are taxable.
 Real property, such as land, is not subject to the sales tax, nor are large bulk sales such as the sale of an entire business or operation.
 In many states, while food sold in restaurants or in grocery stores for immediate consumption, such as an on-site café, are subject to sales tax, food purchased in a grocery store that will be consumed at home are not subject to the same tax.

 Additionally, goods sold for retail are to be taxed only once.
 This means that those who buy and re-sell typically are not required to pay sales tax on their initial purchase, as the tax will be paid by the consumer who ultimately buys the good.
 Likewise, in many cases, where parts are purchased for manufacturing to be made into one larger item, these parts are often exempt from sales tax, although the ultimate good that they create is not.
 Finally, items sold by charities or other exempt organizations are generally also exempt from the sales tax.

 Sales Tax and Multi-State Sellers

 One unique issue that arises with sales tax is its applicability to retailers or other entities that sell in multiple states or who have only a small presence in a state.
-Under the Commerce Clause of the United States Constitution, states are not permitted to impose a sales tax on every out-of-state seller.
-Instead, the seller must have a sufficient presence in the state such that it can be said to have a nexus with the state.
+Until relatively recently, states could only require out-of-state sellers to collect and remit sales taxes if the seller had a sufficient presence in the state such that it could be said to have a nexus with the state.
 This could include the presence of a physical store, advertising in the state, or other substantial connections.